BastianPietras/bastianpietras.github.io/_pages/home.md

 <br/>

-Check also my older websites as one of the [COSMOS ESRs](https://www.uni-potsdam.de/cosmos-itn/people/early-stage-researchers-esrs/bastian-pietras/) and in the [Coordination Dynamics](https://www.human-movement-sciences.nl/cd/current-phds/bastian/) group at the VU Amsterdam.
+Check also my older websites as one of the [COSMOS ESRs](https://www.uni-potsdam.de/cosmos-itn/people/early-stage-researchers-esrs/bastian-pietras/), in the [Coordination Dynamics](https://www.human-movement-sciences.nl/cd/current-phds/bastian/) group at the VU Amsterdam, and in the [Nonlinear and Biomedical Physics](http://www.research.lancs.ac.uk/portal/en/people/bastian-pietras(7175062e-59d9-4264-8ff0-3cf5a13be5ec).html) group at Lancaster University.